-Fall is a great time to get out in the garden and not only plant new varieties, but also clean up and maintain your existing garden to ensure healthy growth next season.
-We're here to help with a fall gardening maintenance checklist.
+The 8 Things You Need To Know For Fall Gardening!
+Fall is a great time to get out in the garden to protect your investment and prepare for spring.
+You can plant new varieties, and clean up and maintain your existing garden to ensure healthy growth next season.
+We're here to help with a fall gardening checklist.

 To mow or not to mow?
 This is a question we’re asked daily by wildflower gardeners throughout the country each year.
 Read on to learn the pros and cons of mowing your meadow or wildflower planting in the fall, and tips for how to care for your meadow.

 Learn More: To Mow (Or Not To Mow) At The End Of The Season

 2. Cut Back Perennials

 Once your perennials have died back (you'll know in a glance when they turn brown), cut back any dead growth to give the plants a fresh start for the spring.
 You can leave some flower varieties standing, such as Echinacea and Black Eyed Susans, to create a food source for birds.
 Ornamental Grasses can also be left up over the winter to create visual interest and habitat for birds and beneficial insects!
 Any plants that are left up over winter can be cut back in Spring to make way for new growth.

 3. Plant Perennials and Spring-Blooming Bulbs Before Frost